SAP-archive/btp-extend-workflow-cai-msteams/Part1-CloudIntegration/README.md

 # Setting up Cloud Integration

 SAP Cloud Integration will be the integration layer for the communication between SAP Conversational AI (integrated with Microsoft Teams) and SAP SuccessFactors to allow system-to-system interaction between both products.
-In this part of this mission, you will import the relevant integration flows into your SAP Cloud Integration tenant.
-You can use these integration flows as provided (except of providing some configuration parameters before deployment).
+In this part of this mission, you will import the relevant Integration Flows into your SAP Cloud Integration tenant.
+You can use these Integration Flows as provided (except of providing some configuration parameters before deployment).

 ## Step 1 - Import your Integration Flows
 In this step, you will import an Integration Flow into SAP Cloud Integration.
 This Integration Flow will be responsible for the communication between SAP Conversational AI and SAP SuccessFactors to allow system-to-system interaction between both products.
 It contains a major part of your extension logic and gives you a first impression of the advanced features provided by the Integration Suite.
 As SAP Cloud Integration is a very powerful tool with a lot of features and configuration options, make sure you read all instructions carefully before development.
 This prevents you from missing any detail, which might cause you analysis effort in the end.